-You can make beautiful trips in the area between Maastricht and Liège.
-It's high time to get on your bike and discover the surroundings of Eben-Emael, Slokken and Val-Meer.
+In the area between Maastricht and Liège you can make beautiful trips.
+It is high time to get on your bike to discover the area of Eben-Emael, Sluizen and Val-Meer.
 Here you will find quarries, forts and traces from times long past.

 Quarries in Eben-Emael

 Wonck is the starting point of this route.
 Near this village you will find Eben-Emael, which is known for the many quarries you will find there.
 The largest quarry is located on the west side of the village.
-This quarry has an area of no less than 220 hectares.
-The 1,800 tons of marl extracted here is transported daily to the cement factory in Lixhe.
-Furthermore, Eben-Emael is home to the largest fort in Belgium, which is an impressive sight.
+This quarry has a surface area of no less than 220 hectares.
+The 1,800 tons of marl that is extracted here is transported daily to the cement factory in Lixhe.
+Furthermore, the largest fort in Belgium is located in Eben-Emael, which is an impressive sight.

 Traces from the past

 The route also takes you past Val-Meer.
-A flint ax dating from prehistoric times was found here, indicating that the area has been inhabited for a long time.
+A flint axe dating from prehistoric times was found here, indicating that the area has been inhabited for a long time.
 Many traces of a Roman settlement were also excavated.
 Val-Meer is located in Droog-Haspengouw.
-Characteristic of this region is the marl in the subsoil and the presence of marl grooves.
-On the road to Herderen is the Meerberg, which is no less than 113 meters high.
+Characteristic of this region is the marl in the subsoil and the presence of the marl quarries.
+On the road to Herderen lies the Meerberg, which is no less than 113 meters high.
 This is a characteristic element in the landscape.